 How Halar is Applied to a Wire Basket

-Halar coatings can be applied to a custom wire form in two different ways:
+Halar coatings can be applied to a custom wire form in two ways:

 - Electrostatic Powder Coating.
-This coating method involves using electrically-charged powder and spraying it onto a grounded metal form.
+This coating method involves spraying electrically-charged powder onto a grounded metal form.
 After application, the Halar coating is cured in an oven to strengthen it and bond it more firmly to the coated basket.

 - Fluidized Bed Coating.
-Here, a preheated wire basket to be coated is either dipped directly into the Halar powder coating or is sprayed with Halar powder.
+Here, a preheated wire basket is dipped directly into the Halar powder coating or is sprayed with Halar powder.

 Both of the above Halar coating processes can be repeated to create thicker layers of material as needed.